egonolieux/personal-conventions/git.md

 ## Branches

-- All branch names must be contain a proper prefix (see prefixes), separated from the proper branch name by the `/` character.
+- Branch names must have 3 parts: the prefix (see prefixes), the issue ID, and a descriptive name, e.g., `feature/1/home-page-redesign`.
+If no issue ID is available, it can be left out, e.g., `feature/home-page-redesign`.
-- Only use lowercase and alphanumerical characters for the proper branch name, separated by the `-` character.
+- Only lowercase and alphanumerical characters are allowed for the name parts, where each word must be separated by the `-` character.
-- Do not start branch names with a number.
-- The proper branch name should refer to the issue ID (if applicable) and must have a short descriptive name.
+- Try to keep the descriptive part of the name short.
-- Always suffix work in progress branches with `-wip`.
+- Work in progress branches must use the `-wip` suffix, e.g., `feature/1/home-page-redesign-wip`.

 ### Prefixes